Should the government provide social welfare benefits to foreigners?

 Discuss

-What do you expect the public perception of Sebastian Vettel to be in a year from now?
+How would you rate the public perception of Ty Dolla compared to a year ago?

 Discuss